RubinderS/git-stash-staged/README.md

 ## Usage

-run the following command in the git repository directory:-
+run the following command in the git repository:-

 ```
 npx git-stash-staged